utmapp/docs.getutm.app/preferences/macos.md

 ## Display

-### VM display size is fixed
-If enabled, do not allow resizing of the VM window.
-If disabled, resizing the VM window will zoom/scale the content if SPICE guest tools are not installed or the VM uses Apple backend.
-If SPICE guest tools are installed and the VM uses the QEMU backend and this option is disabled, the guest will attempt to change resolution to match the window size.

 ### Do not save VM screenshot...
 For privacy reasons, you may not want UTM to automatically capture a screenshot every 30 seconds and store it in the .utm package.
 Note that existing screenshots will not be deleted until the next time the VM is started.